E-Invoicing Mandate in Germany 2026: What Freelancers Need to Know

 Conclusion

 E-invoicing is not optional in Germany anymore.
-The receiving obligation is already active, and the sending obligation starts for large businesses in 2027 and for everyone in 2028.
-Freelancers and Kleinunternehmer are included.
+The receiving obligation is already active, and the sending obligation starts for large businesses in 2027 and for everyone else in 2028 — except Kleinunternehmer, who must receive e-invoices but are permanently exempt from issuing them.
 The simplest path forward is to adopt ZUGFeRD now, archive properly, and let your software handle the technical details.
 If you have not set up digital receipt management yet, start with our receipt management guide.

 Norman handles the operational finance work behind the scenes